Online Kernel CUSUM for Change-Point Detection: Methodology

 \subsection{Kernel MMD-Based Scan $B$-Procedure}

-Kernel-based statistics are popular for non-parametric two-sample tests (e.g., \cite{gretton2012kernel}) due to their flexibility.
-There has been kernel-based change-point detection procedure, e.g., Scan $B$-procedure \citep{li2019scan}, utilizing MMD as its detection statistic.
-In the online Scan $B$-procedure, $N$ {\it pre-change blocks} with equal block size $B$, denoted by $\mathbf{X}_B^{(i)}, i \in [N]$, are built by randomly sampling $N B$ samples from the reference data $X_1,\dots,X_M$ without replacement, assuming the reference sample size $M$ is large enough such that $M > N B$.
+Kernel-based statistics are popular for non-parametric two-sample tests of high-dimensional data (e.g., \cite{gretton2012kernel}) due to their flexibility.
+The Shewhart chart type of kernel-based online change-point detection procedure, Scan $B$, has been considered in \citep{li2019scan}.
+In the online Scan $B$-procedure, $N$ {\it pre-change blocks} with equal block size $B$, denoted by $\mathbf{X}_B^{(n)}, n \in [N]$, are built by randomly sampling $N B$ samples from the reference data $X_1,\dots,X_M$ without replacement, assuming the reference sample size $M$ is large enough such that $M > N B$.
 At time $t$, the {\it post-change block} consists of the most recent $B$ sequential data, i.e., $\mathbf{Y}_B(t) = (Y_{t-B+1},\dots, Y_t)$.
-The detection statistic, referred to as the Scan $B$-statistic, is obtained by computing the unbiased MMD statistic between the post-change block and each pre-change block and taking their average.
-Formally, the Scan $B$-statistic is given by:
+The detection statistic is obtained by computing the unbiased MMD statistic between the post-change block and each pre-change block and taking their average:

 where $\operatorname{Var}_{\infty} (\cdot)$ denotes the variance under $H_0$ and